-The Site is opposite the existing L3 zone on the west side of Birchs Road.
-Its location is consistent with the preferred growth direction in Policies B4.3.64 -65.
+It's location is consistent with the preferred growth direction in Policies B4.3.64 -65.

-Discourage further expansion of Prebbleton

-township north or south of the existing Living zone

-boundaries adjoining Springs Road.
+Discourage further expansion of Rolleston township north or south of the existing Living zone boundaries adjoining Springs Road.

 Summary of assessment against the Operative Selwyn District Plan